If you want to be exposed to new ways of thinking then reading is important.

 If so, comment below telling me:

-Your choice for the #1 best business book you think we should read
+Your choice for the #1 best eating disorder book you think we should read

 AND